Preeclampsia: Symptoms, Causes And Treatment

 • HELLP syndrome: This syndrome includes hemolysis (destruction of erythrocytes or red blood cells), low platelet count, and increased liver enzyme levels in the body.
 Headaches, nausea, vomiting, and upper right abdomen pain are symptoms of HELLP, and it indicates multiorgan damage.
 HELLP syndrome is the most severe form of preeclampsia, leading to life-threatening risks to the mother and the baby.
 This can have sudden onset even before the onset of symptoms or before detecting high blood pressure.

 • Placental abruption: This is a condition where the placenta separates from the uterine wall before delivery.
-Severe abruption can be life-threatening to the mother due to heavy bleeding and the baby due to inadequate or lack of blood supply.
+Severe placental abruption can be life-threatening to the mother due to heavy bleeding and the baby due to inadequate or lack of blood supply.

 • Eclampsia: Preeclampsia with seizures (convulsions) is called eclampsia, and it is a medical emergency.
 This is usually when the preeclampsia is uncontrolled.
 There are no warning signs or symptoms to predict the risk of eclampsia, and this may pose serious health risks to maternal and fetal health.